divya04-hue/bamoe9-k8s/README.md

 Minikube environment has been selected as a deployment target environment to demonstrate the simplicity of setup even on the developer's desktop.

-For configuration and distribution in Openshift see file with "*-ocp" suffix.
+For configuration and deployment in Openshift see file with "*-ocp" suffix.

 ## Scenario